-Manufacturing Pmi in Thailand averaged 49.99 points from 2016 until 2020, reaching an all time high of 51.10 points in May of 2018 and a record low of 48.20 points in November of 2016.
+Manufacturing PMI in Thailand averaged 49.70 points from 2016 until 2022, reaching an all time high of 55.70 points in September of 2022 and a record low of 36.80 points in April of 2020.
 This page provides - Thailand Manufacturing Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Thailand Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2022.

-Manufacturing Pmi in Thailand is expected to be 50.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Pmi in Thailand to stand at 51.10 in 12 months time.
-In the long-term, the Thailand Manufacturing Pmi is projected to trend around 51.10 points in 2021, according to our econometric models.
+Manufacturing PMI in Thailand is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Thailand Manufacturing PMI is projected to trend around 51.00 points in 2023, according to our econometric models.